 "Copilot Health doesn't replace your doctor," Microsoft emphasizes in its announcement, drawing a careful line between health information assistant and medical advice service.
 The feature is designed to help users understand their health data - think asking questions like "What did my recent blood work show?" or "Can you explain what my cholesterol numbers mean?" - rather than providing diagnoses or treatment recommendations.
 It's a crucial distinction in an industry where regulatory scrutiny around AI and medical advice continues to intensify.

 The tech works by creating what Microsoft calls a "separate, secure space" within the existing Copilot interface.
 Users can import their medical records, connect wearable devices, search for healthcare providers in their area, and chat with the AI about health-related questions.
-The company is taking a phased approach to the rollout, opening a rather than making the feature immediately available to all Copilot users.
+The company is taking a phased approach to the rollout, opening a waitlist rather than making the feature immediately available to all Copilot users.